sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 - Bashing: You can bash by holding block and using left click.
 Bashing deals 1 Poise damage and will interrupt and stagger Powerattacking/Blocking enemies.
 Bashing has a 1.5 second cooldown and requires 50 strength.

-- Lock-On: you can lock on to enemies who are directly targeting you by pressing Q
+- Lock-On: you can lock on to enemies who are directly targeting you by pressing Q. Cancel it by holding right click and pressing Q again.

 - Poise: Between 1-34 Agility actors will take two hits to stagger, between 35-59 Agility they will take 3 hits, etc. Power attacks count as 2 hits in this system.
 Two handed weapons deal twice as much poise damage.